Tampa, Florida: Rail

 Tampa's intercity passenger rail service is based at Tampa Union Station, a historic facility, adjacent to downtown between the Channel District and Ybor City.
-The station is served by Amtrak's Silver Star, which calls on Tampa twice daily: southbound to Miami and northbound for New York City.
-Union Station also serves as the transfer hub for Amtrak Thruway Motorcoach service, offering bus connections to several cities in southwest Florida and to Orlando.
+The station is served by Amtrak's Floridian, which calls on Tampa twice daily: southbound to Miami and eastbound for Chicago, IL.
+Union Station also serves as the transfer hub for Amtrak Thruway service, offering bus connections to several cities in southwest Florida and to Orlando.

 Uceta Rail Yard on Tampa's east side services CSX as a storage and intermodal freight transport facility.
 Freight and container cargo operations at the city's seaports also depend upon dockside rail facilities.

 Seaports

 The Port of Tampa is the largest port in Florida in throughput tonnage, making it one of the busiest commercial ports in North America.
 Petroleum and phosphate are the lead commodities, accounting for two-thirds of the 37 million tons of total bulk and general cargo handled by the port in 2009.
 The port is also home to Foreign Trade Zone #79, which assists companies in Tampa Bay and along the I-4 Corridor in importing, exporting, manufacturing, and distribution activities as part of the United States foreign trade zone program.

 Weekly containerized cargo service is available in the Port of Tampa.
 Cargo service is offered by Ports America, Zim American Integrated Shipping Company, and MSC which has recently partnered with Zim.
 3,000 to 4,250 TEU containerships regularly call the Port of Tampa.

 The bay bottom is very sandy, with the U.S. Army Corps of Engineers constantly dredging the ship channels to keep them navigable to large cargo ships.